DhSh 4.1

 Commentary

 The following three terms are difficult to interpret.
-Klbt is a common Semitic name. Ġlṭm is attested for the first time with an m, but ġlṭ is attested in other instances.
-This could suggest that it is a substantive or a verb, perhaps 'to err', rather than a name.
-The following term ḥbdt is attested once more without the t as ḥbd, perhaps suggesting it too is a verb/substantive and not a name.
+Klbt is a common Semitic name. Ḥbdt is attested once more without the t as ḥbd.
+The present context may suggest that it should be interpreted as a name.
 The root is unknown in Arabic, Ethiopic, or South Arabian.
 The inscription is at the moment impossible to interpret.

 Ahmad Al-Jallad